ouldoozbk/PINC/README.md

 **Installing Python libraries:**

-Once you have Python and pip, to install all necessary Python Libraries to run the server, navigate to the folder containing requirements.txt and run:
+Once you have Python and pip, to install all necessary Python Libraries to run the server, navigate to the [validation_server](/validation_server) folder containing [requirements.txt](https://github.com/ouldoozbk/PINC/blob/main/validation_server/requirements.txt) and run:
 ```
 pip install -r requirements.txt
 ```